gvwilson/sensibleadventures/cloudherd/new.md

 Tiny beads of sweat glistened on his dark skin.
 As Kulbinder turned toward the door, Thokmay put out a hand to stop him.

-"I need to see for myself, Your Highness," the tiger rumbled.
+"I need to see for myself, most respected," the tiger rumbled.

 "You need to rest," the prince replied firmly.
 "Noxious and I will keep an eye on them."